 The UK Chamber of Shipping have been pressing forward with a unique and modern communications and member engagement policy.
-Omni have worked with the communications team for almost two years, and together we have worked on some interesting challenges around the status of web technology within the shipping industry.
+Omni have worked with the communications team on some interesting challenges around the status of web technology within the shipping industry.

 Covering the Basics and Establishing Change

 At the beginning of our relationship, we realised that the Chamber’s data publishing requirements, had outgrown those on their previous site.
 This change was influenced largely by the new communications policy, in particular with regards a shift towards greater transparency plus the need to give more streamlined communication controls to the management team.

 We embarked upon a rebuild from scratch - conveniently this also meant that we could reinvogorate the design, which had previously slipped behind developments made to the Chamber’s print branding.
 Gone was most of the member’s area functionality in favour of an open-by-default publishing approach.
 In came a single interface for managers to publish Chamber materials, populate a document repository, run mailing list campaigns to committee members.

 Two choices were made at the beginning which in retrospect proved to be very successful.
 The first was a technology choice: Wagtail - the elegant new CMS built on Django.
 The second was methodology: the Chamber team agreed to let Omni run the project using purely Agile techniques.